aath0/AlgorithmsNeuroscience/CONTRIBUTING.md

 # Contributing to "Open Resources for Algorithmic Decision-Making in Neuroscience"

-Many thanks for your interest in this project! 👩🏼‍🔬 🧠 :tada:
+Thank you for your interest in this project! 👩🏼‍🔬 🧠 :tada:

 We aim to raise awareness about algorithmic decision-making in the field of neuroscience.
 We welcome new contributors and will be delighted to have your input!
 Bellow is a list of guidelines for helping in this project.
 Please keep in mind that these are just guidelines, not rules!
 We particularly welcome new ideas or different perspectives!